tomjoht/tomjoht.github.io/_posts/2015/2015-09-12-survey-about-tech-writing-tools-processes-skills.md

 categories:
 - technical-writing
 keywords:
-summary: "A grad student in tech comm needs your response to a short survey that examines responses to skill requirements in job postings.
+description: "A grad student in tech comm needs your response to a short survey that examines responses to skill requirements in job postings.
 You can post your responses in comments."
 ---

 A couple of weeks ago, in a [podcast with Lisa Meloncon](https://idratherbewriting.com/2015/08/10/lisa-meloncon-academic-practitioner-divide-podcast/), I talked about ways to help bridge the gap between academics and practitioners.
 One way practitioners can help academics is by responding to surveys so that academics can gather the research information they need.